ctquang89/ctquang89.github.io/content/projects/lprojects/mti-p1.md

     priority : 0.8
 ---

-**Context:**
-- This project aimed to develop a sophisticated tool for Japanese newspapers that automates the placement of content on the pages. - The goal was to enhance the efficiency and quality of newspaper layout design in the Japanese market.

-**Responsibilities:**
-- As the Team Leader, my responsibilities included leading, researching and developing an API (Application Programming Interface) for an automatic newspaper layout tool.
-This API is essentially a bridge between the user and the tool, allowing for seamless automation of content placement on newspaper pages.

-**Challenges and Difficulties:**
-- Developing this tool involved understanding the unique preferences of the Japanese market, and design principles.
-We had to ensure that the tool catered to these specific requirements, which added complexity to the project.
+**Relevance to the Business:**
+- Applied machine learning, deep learning and data analytics expertise to develop a sophisticated typesetting tool.
+- Targeted specifically for Japanese newspapers, aimed at enhancing efficiency, quality of layout design and cost reduction.

 **Accomplishments:**
-- One significant achievement was securing a patent for the Typesetting API, indicating the uniqueness and innovation of our approach.
-Additionally, we successfully delivered a Proof of Concept (PoC) to renowned companies like Toshiba and Fujitsu, showcasing the practical value of the technology.
+- Secured a patent for the Typesetting API.
+- Delivered a Proof of Concept (PoC) to renowned companies like Toshiba and Fujitsu.

-**Relevance to the Business:**
-- This project was highly relevant to the newspaper industry in Japan as it significantly improved the process of newspaper layout and design.
-It allowed newspapers to operate more efficiently, reduce costs, and provide a better reading experience for their audience.

 **Transferable Skills:**
+- Knowledge of state of the art machine learning methodologies and their business applications in python (sklearn, pytorch, flask, fastapi)
+- Knowledge of IT and Cluster technologies: Docker, Gitlab.
-- Analytical skills, Data visualization, Constraint Programming and Deep Reinforcement Learning (portfolio optimization and credit scoring).
+- Analytical skill, Data visualization, Constraint Programming and Deep Reinforcement Learning (Proximal Policy Optimization).
 - Leadership, project management, and problem-solving skills.

+**Responsibilities:**
+- Led a multidisciplinary team, ensuring collaboration between data scientist, software developers, data analyst, and industry experts.
+- Mentor the junior team members and support them with technical issues.
+- Translated specific needs of Japanese newspapers into an optimized machine learning model.
+- Oversaw the end-to-end development of predictive models using advanced machine learning algorithms.

+**Challenges and Difficulties:**
+- Required understanding the unique preferences of the Japanese market, and design principles.
+- Demonstrated problem-solving skills at the intersection of machine learning and Japanese design.

+**Feedback and Endorsements:**
+- Received positive feedback from stakeholders on efficiency and quality improvements.
+- Endorsements affirm tangible contributions to the business landscape.

+**Context:**
+- Comprehensive background in deep learning and data analytics.
+- Commitment to projects with direct business relevance, contributing to industry advancements.